Who is your insurance adjuster?

-The workers' comp adjuster is the representative of the workers' comp insurance company that communicates most frequently and directly with you or your workers' comp attorney.
+The insurance adjuster is the representative of the insurance company that communicates most frequently and directly with you or your attorney.

 The whole reason they are employed is to help the insurance company make money - that's what insurance companies do.

 Think about it -- simply by the name "adjuster."
 They adjust your claim to try and save money -- simple as that.

 Many times adjusters do this by trying to delay and deny your legitimate claim.
 They receive training on how to minimize the benefits you should get, and they are often so overworked, handling so many cases, that they can't even get to yours.
 They are there to save the insurance company money, and if that means you get less in benefits and medical treatment, that's just the way it is.

 We don't let our clients get taken advantage of by adjusters.